google/zetasql/docs/geography_functions.md

 **Constraints**

-In the unlikely event that the centroid of a `GEOGRAPHY` cannot be defined by a single point on the surface of the Earth, a deterministic but otherwise arbitrary point is returned.
+In the unlikely event that the centroid of a `GEOGRAPHY` can't be defined by a single point on the surface of the Earth, a deterministic but otherwise arbitrary point is returned.
 This can only happen if the centroid is exactly at the center of the Earth, such as the centroid for a pair of antipodal points,